Ivano Bonetti: Initial impact

-When Bonetti signed for Grimsby Town in 1995; it brought massive national attention to the club and he became an instant fans' favourite.
+When Bonetti signed for Grimsby Town in 1995, it brought massive national attention to the club, and he became an instant fans' favourite.
 The loyalty of the fans was tested when it was announced that £100,000 was needed to hire Bonetti from the American management company that held the rights to his "services and image"; this was raised by £50,000 from the fans and £50,000 from Bonetti himself, further increasing his appeal.
-Grimsby, under FIFA regulations, were not allowed to deal with the company and probably could not have afforded the money anyway.
+Grimsby, under FIFA regulations, was not allowed to deal with the company and probably could not have afforded the money anyway.

 The love affair was completed when he scored the winning goal against West Brom, then managed by former Grimsby boss Alan Buckley and featuring several former Grimsby players.

 The "plate of chicken" incident

 On 10 February 1996, an incident after a 3–2 defeat away to Luton Town led to the departure of Bonetti from Blundell Park.
 Just a month before, Grimsby had beaten them 7–1 in the FA Cup third round.
 Apparently Brian Laws, angry after the defeat, threw a plate of chicken wings at Bonetti, who he felt did not try hard enough, leaving him with a fractured cheekbone.

-At the end of the season Bonetti left for Tranmere Rovers on a free transfer; Laws lasted until November of the next season.
+At the end of the season, Bonetti left for Tranmere Rovers on a free transfer; Laws lasted until November of the next season.
 At Tranmere, Bonetti scored twice, including a late winner in a 4–3 win over Portsmouth.
 At the start of the 1997–98 season, Bonetti turned up at Crystal Palace, making two substitute appearances in the Premier League, shortly before returning to Italy to join Genoa.

 Legacy

-In 1998, a consortium looking to take over Grimsby Town were planning to install Bonetti as manager, though this later fell through.
+In 1998, a consortium looking to take over Grimsby Town was planning to install Bonetti as manager, though this later fell through.

 Coaching career

 Ivano, along with brother Dario, enjoyed a stint as a coach, serving as a player-manager of the Scottish club Dundee, replacing Jocky Scott.
-During his first season at Dundee, he signed in several foreign players such as Fabián Caballero, Georgi Nemsadze and, most notably, Argentine superstar Claudio Caniggia, the latter being signed by Rangers only one year later following an impressive season with the club.
-Despite this, he made only a sixth place in his first season, but was however publicly backed by the club.
+During his first season at Dundee, he signed in several foreign players such as Fabián Caballero, Georgi Nemsadze and, most notably, Argentine superstar Claudio Caniggia, the latter being signed by Rangers only one year later, following an impressive season with the club.
+Despite this, he made only a sixth place in his first season, but was, however, publicly backed by the club.
 Further top signings such as Temuri Ketsbaia, Zurab Khizanishvili and Fan Zhiyi failed to make an improvement to the team results, and Dundee ended the 2001–02 season in a disappointing ninth place.
 He was sacked on 2 July 2002 by the club management.
 A few months later he claimed back £800,000 from Dundee, declaring he had loaned the money to his former club in order to perform the signing of Fabián Caballero.

-Between 2004 and 2010 he had a spell as director of football of Lega Pro Prima Divisione club A.S.
-Pescina Valle del Giovenco.
+Between 2004 and 2010, he had a spell as director of football of Lega Pro Prima Divisione club Valle del Giovenco.

 In August 2020, Bonetti joined Serie D club Rimini as head youth coach.